An ill-timed timeout costs Virginia Tech a TD and a win against No. 25 Liberty

 Quarterback Hendon Hooker rushed for a game-high 156 yards and a touchdown on 20 carries for Virginia Tech, which played virtually the entire game without leading running back Khalil Herbert, who aggravated a sore hamstring returning a kickoff.

 Hooker directed a tying 75-yard touchdown drive, completing a 12-yard scoring strike to wide receiver Tre Turner (six receptions, 90 yards) with 52 seconds to play.
-The Flames had taken the lead, 35-28, via a drive covering 75 yards culminating in Peytton Pickett’s nine-yard run with 1:41 to play.
+The Flames had taken the lead at 35-28 via a drive covering 75 yards that culminated in Peytton Pickett’s nine-yard run with 1:41 to play.

 “Every week there’s always going to be guys that’s going to out there and compete their tails off day in and day out, and that’s what we did today,” Hooker said.
 “My receivers, they worked tremendously hard throughout the week to earn opportunities to play and also get the ball in their hands, so I just wanted to reward them for all their hard work.”